Who can join BPAMA?

 Who manages BPAMA operations?

 BPAMA is managed by an Executive Director and Associate Director.
-Currently Jack Allard and Tara Setter fill these roles and run the day-to-day activities of BPAMA.
+Currently Jack Allard and Tanya Wilson fill these roles and run the day-to-day activities of BPAMA.
 The Executive Director reports to the five member executive committee of BPAMA's National Leadership Board.